Real Estate in Portugal

 If you are thinking about moving to Portugal, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "My home loan was 200k euros and I pay around 600 euros a month.
 Property takes is another 1k a year and generally speaking water, electric, heating, cable tv and such round off to about 350 euros monthly.
-It's MUCH cheaper out here than in the US," said one expat in Braga.
+It's MUCH cheaper out here than in the US," explained one expat living in Braga, Portugal.

 "Housing cost is less than half of what we were paying in Denver, Colorado.
 Depending on the size of place you need and location, $700-1200/month can be average.
 Porto is more affordable than Lisbon and Vila Nova de Gaia, which is a 10 minute drive from Porto, across the river can be several hundred dollars cheaper than Porto.
-Neighboring smaller cities are even more affordable," remarked one member in Porto.
+Neighboring smaller cities are even more affordable," said one person in Porto.

 Should I buy or rent a home in Portugal?